Piemonte – Territory

-Lake Maggiore and Lake Orta are a good choice for practicing sailing, windsurfing and canoeing.
+On the Piedmontese territory it is possible to organize wonderful walks and challenging hiking on the paths of Monviso.
+Lake Maggiore and Lake Orta are a good choice for practicing sailing, windsurfing, and canoeing.

-On the shore of Lake Maggiore the majestic Villa Taranto in Verbania is surrounded by a huge botanical garden with blossoming azaleas.
-Arona is a charming tourist center dominated by the famous “San Carlone”, large statue dedicated to St. Carlo Borromeo.
+On the shore of Lake Maggiore, the majestic Villa Taranto in Verbania is surrounded by a huge botanical garden with blossoming azaleas.
+Arona is a charming tourist center dominated by the famous “San Carlone”, a large statue dedicated to St. Carlo Borromeo.

 NATIONAL PARKS IN PIEMONTE: